Magnetic interactions in the tripod-kagome antiferromagnet Mg$_{2}$Gd$_{3}$Sb$_{3}$O$_{14}$ probed by static magnetometry and high-field ESR spectroscopy: Experimental Results

 \subsection{Magnetization and Susceptibility}

 In Fig.~\ref{fig:static_magnetism}, the results of the magnetization $M(H)$ and the susceptibility $\chi (T)$ measurements are shown.
-The magnetization curve measured at $T$\,=\,2\,K as well as its derivative exhibit a continuous, monotonic behavior with no signs of a phase transition or similar anomalies, in close agreement with the earlier data in Ref.~\cite{RE_tripod_1}.
-At the highest applicable field of $\mu_0H=7$\,T, the moment per Gd$^{3+}$ ion amounts to $\mu \approx 6.6\mu_{\text{B}}$, which is about 94\% of the theoretical saturation moment $\mu_{\text{sat}} = gS\mu_{\text{B}} = 7.0\mu_{\text{B}}$ for a g-factor of $2.0$.
-The $M(H)$ curve differs significantly from a Brillouin function $B_{J}(H,T)$ for a free Gd$^{3+}$ ion at $T = 2$\,K plotted on the same figure: The former is linear in field up to approximately $\mu_0H = 4$\,T where the saturation sets in, while the latter has a much steeper, varying slope.
-Such a deviation of the experimental dependence from the behavior expected for free ions suggests significant magnetic interactions of dipolar and possibly of exchange nature which generate effective internal fields in the material.
-The following analysis will give insights into the nature of the interactions responsible for the shape of the magnetization curve.
+The magnetization curve measured at $T$\,=\,2\,K as well as its derivative [see Fig.~\ref{fig:static_magnetism}(a)] exhibit a continuous, monotonic behavior with no signs of a phase transition, in close agreement with the earlier data in Ref.~\cite{RE_tripod_1}.
+At the highest applicable field of $\mu_0H=7$\,T, the moment per Gd$^{3+}$ ion amounts to $\mu \approx 6.6\,\mu_{\text{B}}$, which is about 94\% of the theoretical saturation moment $\mu_{\text{sat}} = gS\mu_{\text{B}} = 7.0\,\mu_{\text{B}}$ for a $g$-factor of $2.0$, $S = 7/2$, and Bohr magneton $\mu_{\text{B}}$.
+The $M(H)$ curve follows a linear behavior up to approximately $\mu_{\text{0}}H$\,=\,3\,T, until saturation effects set in.
+This is in stark contrast to an $M(H)$ dependence of non-interacting paramagnetic ions with a large spin value $S = 7/2$, which saturates much faster at such a low temperature, indicating a significant influence of antiferromagnetic interactions at 2\,K (see Sec.~\ref{sec: Magnetization_Discussion} and Sec.~\ref{appendix1} for a model and details).

-In our approach we include dipolar and exchange interactions by converting them into effective fields acting on the spin sites.
-The effective total field $\vec{H}_{\text{tot}}$ in the Brillouin function then reads $\vec{H}_{\text{tot}} = \vec{H}_{\text{ext}} + \vec{H}_{\text{DD}} + \vec{H}_{\text{J}}$ with the external, dipolar and exchange fields, respectively.
-The average magnetization per ion in units of $\mu_{\text{B}}$ is then evaluated by finding the root of the function $f(M) = M - gJB_{J}(||\vec{H}_{\text{tot}}(M)||,T)$ iteratively \cite{Python_Brent} considering in a first step only the dipolar contribution and finally also the effect of the exchange interaction between the Gd spins (see Appendix, Sect.~\ref{appendix1}, for details).